 Form Your Business

-Prior to forming your business make sure to have:
+Before forming your business make sure to have:

 - Your business name

-- Identified your legal structure
+- Identified your business structure

 - Obtained your EIN